Suchismita-Statistics/DSA.CountData/README.md

   num_cores = stan_core
 )

-## The folder Real Data Application contains all functions and the results involving Real Data Analysis: Ebola Data and the China Data.
+## The folder Real Data Application contains all functions and the results involving Real Data Analysis: Ebola Data and the Covid Data.